alii/sosu/README.md

 # `sosu`

-Sosu is a global state manager for React that tracks keys that are used in your store.
+Sosu is an ESM-only global state manager for React that tracks keys that are used in your store.

 ### Usage: